azat-co/aws-intermediate/labs/4-codedeploy.md

 }
 ```

 For the managed policy, use the [attach-role-policy](http://docs.aws.amazon.com/cli/latest/reference/iam/attach-role-policy.html) command with your newly created role name (e.g., `CodeDeployServiceRole`) and the policy Arn (i.e., `arn:aws:iam::aws:policy/service-role/AWSCodeDeployRole` - **do NOT change Arn**):

 ```
 aws iam attach-role-policy --role-name CodeDeployServiceRole --policy-arn arn:aws:iam::aws:policy/service-role/AWSCodeDeployRole
 ```

-The verify right away:
+Verify that the policy has been attached to the role right away:

 ```
 aws iam get-role --role-name CodeDeployServiceRole
 ```

-Or just get the Role.Arn to use later:
+Or just get the Role.Arn to use later by using `--query` for filtering out the output information:

 ```
 aws iam get-role --role-name CodeDeployServiceRole --query "Role.Arn" --output text